Matthew Schindler: Political positions

-During his 2020 Hagerstown city council campaign, Schindler expressed concerns with the cost of a new stadium for the Hagerstown Suns, saying that he'd prefer city funds be spent renovating the current ballpark.
+During his 2020 Hagerstown City Council campaign, Schindler expressed concerns with the cost of a new stadium for the Hagerstown Suns, saying that he'd prefer city funds be spent renovating the current ballpark.
 He also said he would make staffing and retention initiatives for the city's police and fire department the "highest priority in the city budget", and would prioritize the city's economic development and revitalization efforts by appealing to entrepreneurs and new employers.
 In October 2023, Schindler participated in a United Auto Workers strike at Hagerstown's Mack Trucks plant.

 In July 2024, following a fatal shooting in downtown Hagerstown, Schindler suggested establishing a violent crimes task force.
 He also expressed frustration with a letter written by state senator Paul D. Corderman accusing city officials of "remaining silent, with no plan" to address violent crime and describing the city as "in crisis and under siege", saying that he appreciated the state delegation's willingness to "come to the table with us", but felt the letter was "very politically motivated and kind of accusatory when we're all working for the same thing".

+During the 2026 legislative session, Schindler voted for a bill that would prohibit counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement.
+He also introduced a bill that would ban the operation of a detention facility in any building not originally designed for processing or holding detained individuals.

+In June 2026, Schindler supported a 12-month moratorium on data center construction passed by the Washington County Board of Commissioners, saying that while there were "a lot of front-loaded benefits to data centers", jurisdictions that build "start to find out the consequences" after they're built.